-- 1. To disable/enable the autounlock feature, select this function from the SETUP MENU. - 2.
-Press and hold the RESET control switch to turn the autounlock ON or OFF. - 3.
-Press the RESET control switch for the next SETUP MENU item.
+1. To disable/enable the autounlock feature, select this function from the SETUP menu for the current display mode.

+2. Press the RESET control switch to turn the autounlock ON or OFF.

-Easy entry (if equipped)
+Easy entry/exit (if equipped)

 This feature automatically moves the drivers seat backwards for easy exit from the vehicle.